jebbard/jMeta/README.md

 ## Usage Examples

-Read all top-level containers of an MP3 file and print their IDs:
+Read all containers on the top level of the medium - an MP3 file - and print their IDs:

 ```java
 package com.github.jmeta.library.samples;